 District Magistrate’s role as a crisis manager is probably the most unpredictable and challenging aspect of the job.
-Crisis within the government machinery and general administration can range from something as simple as quality of government services rendered to public, to something as big as riots or natural calamities.
-During natural calamities or manmade crisis like riots, fire or terrorist attacks; the DM has to pioneer the relief and rescue operations, ensure medical treatment of affected people, prevent further damage and instil confidence among the general public about the governmental administration.
+The crisis within the government machinery and general administration can range from something as simple as the quality of government services rendered to the public, to something as big as riots or natural calamities.
+During natural calamities or manmade crises like riots, fire or terrorist attacks; the DM has to pioneer the relief and rescue operations, ensure medical treatment of affected people, prevent further damage and instill confidence among the general public about the governmental administration.

 Being such an important governmental functionary at the most basic level, the roles and responsibilities of a DM can’t be confined to a few written rules.
 His roles and responsibilities change and modify as per the situation and requirement of the administration.
 Other common functions that DM is expected to perform are:

-• Act as Chief Returning Officer and manage election related operations at district level
+• Act as Chief Returning Officer and manage election-related operations at the district level

 • Act as a District Census officer